husseinaluie/FlowSieve/Documentation/INSTALL.md

 # Installing {#install1}

-A guide to installing and compiling FlowSieve.
+\brief A guide to installing and compiling FlowSieve.

 # Installation
+[TOC]

 ---